What is multichannel ticketing system?

 On an ideal day, your agent simply works and solves a question or a support request they receive from a customer.
 On most days though, it's rather chaotic for agents, receiving mounds of tickets from multiple customers, from various channels.
-An effective ticket management software ensures that this process goes smoothly, stays error-free, and makes customer service easy for everyone involved.
+An effective helpdesk ticketing software ensures that this process goes smoothly, stays error-free, and makes customer service easy for everyone involved.

 Unified multichannel communication